LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 It's the specifics of **your story** that allows others to learn from it as if they have gone through it themselves.
 If you just say what you learned, you remove the chance for them to have those learning be impactful

-What will make your story, **your story** is the specifics.
+What will make your story, **yours** is the specifics.
 What are people's names?
 What were the details of that argument?
 Details make the story real, more so than the lesson.

+[//]: # Both of these examples are teargeted to be understood by the same narrow-ish demographic (women between the ages of 20-45, who grew up in secular households in North America or Europe).
+Reading Twilight, Fifty Shades ofGrey, & watching Pretty Woman was inappropriate/sinful in my church, and my church was pretty mainstream.
+I did read Twilight and watch Pretty woman after I left the church, but you could be excluding some women or men, or people from other walks of life who aren't as risqué as I was.
+If you would like to make this more inclusive, It could be good to include stories that are G-rated.

 *Twilight and Fifty Shades of Gray are the same story.
 *Cinderella and Pretty Woman